Understanding HTML as a Beginner

 There are two major kinds of lists on a webpage: numbered and bulleted.
 In HTML, the numbered list is referred to as an ordered list and represented with the tags <ol> </ol>, while the bullet list is referred to as an unordered list and represented with the tags <ul> </ul>.

-Beyond this, images in HTML also contain attributes of the image URL or file path and the image alt text.
+Also, images in HTML contain attributes like the image URL or file path and the image alt text.

-Having explained what HTML tags are and explored some basic HTML tags, the next HTML building block to examine is the HTML element.
+Now that we have explored some HTML tags, the next topic in the HTML building block to examine is the HTML element.

 HTML Element

-The HTML element is made up of opening and closing tags, the characters in the tags, and the content in between the tags.
-Elements without the closing tags are referred to as empty elements.
+The HTML element consists of opening and closing tags and the content that appears between them.
+Elements that do not have closing tags are known as “empty elements.”

-As such, it is safe to say, that headings and paragraphs are HTML elements as they are made of opening and closing tags, with content in between the tags.
-In contrast, an empty element (with no closing tags) either contains attributes or no content at all and often occurs within existing HTML elements that begin with opening and closing tags.
+For example, headings and paragraphs are considered HTML elements because they have both opening and closing tags, along with content nestled between them.
+In contrast, empty elements do not have closing tags, and they may either contain attributes or no content at all.
+These empty elements often exist within other HTML elements that have both opening and closing tags.

 Empty elements are often used to embed images or links on a webpage.
-A good example is the image element <img> used in the previous example.
-Note that the image tag does not have a closing tag rather the slash sign is written before the greater than sign in the opening tag.
+A good example is the image element <img>.

 Nested HTML Element